yide1235/Cool-Small-Computer-Vision-Projects/README.md

 # Cool-small-Computer-Vision-Projects
-A collection of small computer vision projects, they are all kinds of assignments and projects in my master for learning purposes.
+A collection of small computer vision projects, they are all kinds of assignments and projects in my master's for learning purposes.

 | 1.Active Contours               |  2.8Point+RANSAC |
 :------------------------------:|:-------------------------: